marco-roberti/char-dtt-rareword/README.md

 ```

 ### Evaluation
 We took advantage of the [E2E NLG Challenge Evaluation metrics](https://github.com/tuetschek/e2e-metrics).
-Please refer to their repository for detailed instructions.s
+Please refer to their repository for detailed instructions.

 ## Citations
 Please use the following BibTeX snippet to cite our work: